Rip Rap Calculator

 Why does rock size matter in building a rip rap?

 To effectively prevent soil erosion with a riprap, we need to choose the right rock size that does not get easily moved by the approaching water.
 Small rocks could get easily eroded by the stream of water, undermining their purpose.
 In contrast, huge rocks can affect the stream's natural flow rate, leading to water stagnation or difficulty in water distribution.

 What is a D₅₀ riprap?

 D₅₀ riprap is a riprap with 50% of its rocks' diameters smaller or, at times, larger than its recommended rock size.
 The other 50% of the rocks have the D₅₀ diameter.
 On the other hand, a D₅₀ riprap has 90% of its rocks, either smaller or larger than the recommended D₅₀ diameter.
 Only 10% of them are around the D₅₀ diameter.

 - Determine the area and thickness of the riprap you want to build.
 Thicker ripraps need more layers of rocks.

 - Multiply the area by the thickness of your riprap to find its total volume.

 - Multiply this volume by your desired rock's density.
 Finding the weight is optional, but sometimes, suppliers will ask you for it rather than the volume.

 How many square feet does a ton of riprap cover?

 For a depth of 1 foot, a ton of riprap can cover around 20 square feet of rocks.
-Then imagine taking the rocks in half of this area and piling it over the other half making a 2 foot deep riprap.
-For that, your 1 ton can then cover 10 square feet of riprap rocks.
+Imagine taking the rocks in half of this area and piling them over the other half, making a 2-foot-deep riprap.
+For that, your 1-ton can then cover 10 square feet of riprap rocks.